In this article you’ll find the following information about the following topics:

 Other Things to Consider

-- Dogs aren’t allowed on the lawns at the park above the dam, but they are allowed in most other areas, but mostly just when on a leash.
+- Dogs aren’t allowed on the lawns at the park above the dam, but they are allowed in most other areas when on a leash.

 - The Cleveland Dam is wheelchair accessible, but the walking trails through the forest are not.

 - The Hatchery is also wheelchair accessible if you drive right to it.